This service puts small files known as cookies onto your computer to collect information about how you browse the site.

 You can opt out of Google Analytics cookies.

 You may see a pop-up message about cookies when you first visit the site.
 We’ll store a cookie so that your computer knows you’ve seen it and knows not to show it again.

 |seen_cookie_message||Saves a message to let us know that you’ve seen our cookie message||1 month|

-When you select schools to benchmark (including a default school), we store your choices in a cookie so you don't need to select them again during your visit.
+When you select schools or trusts to benchmark (including a default), we store your choices in a cookie so you don't need to select them again during your visit.

 |sfb_comparison_list||Stores your selection of schools to benchmark||Does not expire|

 |sfb_comparison_list_mat||Stores your selection of trusts to benchmark||Does not expire|